frabas/DISPLACE_GUI/README.md

 main menu do a "File">"Load a Scenario Model" and choose a scenario file (a .dat file) you´ll find in the
 \simusspe folder of your DISPLACE dataset.

 ## Simulation output formats

-Look at the [file](https://github.com/frabas/DISPLACE_GUI/docs/output_fileformats) describing the list of files produced by a DISPLACE simulation.
+Look at the [description](https://github.com/frabas/DISPLACE_GUI/docs/output_fileformats.txt) of the list of files produced by a DISPLACE simulation.
-Simulation outcomes are also exported as a SQLite database that can be reload within DISPLACE in a Replay mode.
+Simulation outcomes are also exported as a SQLite database which can be re-loaded within DISPLACE in a Replay mode.
 The internal structure and simulated data can be further retrieved from the database when using an external SQLite DB browser.

 ### Install on Windows